 US Brass does a first rate job.
 The brass and the engraving and the spray finish are top quality.
 But above and beyond…I mentioned a minor error to them that they had made.
 I did not request a replacement…and they replaced anyway.
 Wow…that was nice of them.

-Bottom line…I am pleased to recommend the US Brass Shop.
+Bottom line…I am pleased to let the US Brass Shop identify my art.

 As the past several years have passed I have debated with myself about whether or not to put motors in my automata.
 Initially I was against doing so.
 I like the feeling of cranking…the intimacy of the feel of the crank as it goes through it’s rotations.
 The connection to the automata that a crank provides.